Roberto Ayala: Racing Club

 On 30 December, Ayala retired from professional football.
 On 21 December 2011, Ayala was hired as a football coordinator at Racing Club.
 In September 2013, a new management arrived, and Ayala was released on 19 September 2013.

 Valencia CF

 In December 2013, Ayala was hired as a technical director / sport director for Valencia, where he was going to be the responsible for the whole South American area.
 The role also involved him scouting in that area to find young talents.
 He left the club in the middle of 2015.

 Argentina

 On 10 January 2019, Ayala joined the technical staff of the Argentina national football team as a field assistant of manager Lionel Scaloni.

 Style of play

-Regarded as one of the best and most accomplished defenders of all time, Ayala was mainly known for his ability in the air and tenacious tackling, and also stood out for his leadership and consistency throughout his career.
+Regarded as one of the best and most accomplished defenders of his generation, Ayala was mainly known for his ability in the air and tenacious tackling, and also stood out for his leadership and consistency throughout his career.
 A complete defender, he was also noted for his speed, ability on the ball, and passing accuracy as a centre-back.